 Filing USCIS Form I-130 with U.S. Citizenship and Immigration Services (USCIS) is the first step, so as to establish the relationship of the foreign-born spouse to a U.S. citizen or resident.
-This involves showing that the relationship is both legally valid (by presenting a marriage certificate) and bona fide, that is, made in good faith, and not fraud with the purpose of procuring a green card.
+This involves showing that the relationship is both legally valid (by presenting a marriage certificate) and bona fide, not entered into in bad faith, as a fraud to obtain a green card.

-Also note that a few applicants don't need to file the I-130 as a separate step one.
-If the spouse is a U.S. citizen and the would-be immigrant is living lawfully in the U.S., or made a lawful entry, one can submit a complete packet of "adjustment of status" application materials to USCIS (described below).
-The I-130 is combined with the I-485 and so on.
+A a few applicants don't actually need to file the I-130 as a separate step one.
+If the spouse is a U.S. citizen and the would-be immigrant is living lawfully in the U.S., or made a lawful entry, the couple can submit a complete packet of "adjustment of status" application materials to USCIS (described below).
+The I-130 is combined with the I-485 and supporting documents.

 Applicants are required to submit documentary evidence of a bona fide marriage, such as wedding announcements, banking and insurance accounts, joint auto registration, children's birth certificates, and joint credit card statements if available.

 With any luck, USCIS will approve the I-130 petition, and the case will move forward.